Skip to main content

 Massive Rose Quartz

 The most common form, found in large translucent-to-opaque masses with even pink coloration.
-This is the variety most people encounter in tumbled stones, spheres, and carvings.
+This is what you'll find in tumbled stones, spheres, and carvings.
 Color ranges from very pale blush to medium rose-pink.

 Star Rose Quartz

 Exhibits a six-rayed asterism (star pattern) when cut as a cabochon, caused by aligned rutile needle inclusions.
-The star is best visible under a single direct light source.
-Highly prized by collectors and gemstone enthusiasts.
+The star shows best under a single direct light source.

 Crystalline Rose Quartz (Pink Quartz)

 An extremely rare variety that forms individual well-shaped crystals, unlike massive Rose Quartz.
 First discovered in Brazil in the 1950s.
-Its color is caused by aluminum and phosphorus rather than titanium, and it is sensitive to light, fading with prolonged UV exposure.
+Colored by aluminum and phosphorus rather than titanium, and sensitive to light — prolonged UV exposure fades it.

 Notable Origins